About the determinant of complete non-ambiguous trees: Introduction

 \section{Introduction}

 Non-ambiguous trees (NATs) were first defined in \cite{NAT} and may be seen as a proper way to draw a binary tree on a square grid (see Definition~\ref{def:nat}).
 They were put to light as a special case of tree-like tableaux, which have been found to have applications in the PASEP model of statistical mechanics \cite{CW,TLT}.
 The initial study of NATs revealed nice properties, mostly in an enumerative context \cite{NAT,NAT2}.
-This includes enumeration formulas with respect to fixed constraints (hook formula), and new bijective proofs of combinatorial identities.
+This includes enumeration formulas with respect to fixed constraints, and new bijective proofs of combinatorial identities.
 When the undelying binary tree is {\em complete}, we are led to complete non-ambiguous trees (CNATs).
 These objects were first considered in \cite{NAT}, where it was proved that their enumerating sequence is related to the formal power series of the logarithm of the Bessel function of order $0$.
-To end this early study of NATs, an extension to higher dimension was proposed in \cite{Patxi2}.
+An extension to higher dimension was proposed in \cite{Patxi2}.

-Recent works have revealed new facets of these objects.
+Recent papers have revealed new facets of these objects.
 In \cite{DGGS19}, striking mathematical cross-connections were obtained, such as a bijection between CNATs and fully-tiered trees of weight $0$.
 In \cite{DSSS18}, CNATs were linked to the abelian sandpile model.
 In the same article, it was noticed that if we restrict a CNAT to its leaf dots, we obtain a permutation.
-This link was investigated in \cite{CO23}, were nice properties were derived, and several conjectures proposed.
-By using the connection with the abelian sandpile model, a large number of conjectures were proved very recently \cite{SZ23}.
-But a conjecture remained open.
-It asserts that when considering the set of CNATs of a fixed odd size, the number of them with an underlying permutation with even and odd determinant (signature) are equal.
-We give a bijective proof of this (Theorem~\ref{theo:main}), and include the case of the even size, which was suggested in~\cite{CO23}.
+This link was investigated in \cite{CO23}, where nice properties were derived, and several conjectures proposed.
+By using the connection with the abelian sandpile model, a large number of conjectures were proved very recently in \cite{SZ23}, but one conjecture remained open.
+It asserted that when considering the set of CNATs of a fixed odd size, the number of them having an underlying permutation with even and odd determinant (signature) are equal.
+We give a bijective proof of this (Theorem~\ref{theo:main}), and include the case of even size, which was suggested in~\cite{CO23}.